Finding it hard to stay focused? Weel app might be the tool for you!

 - Use “soft blocks” — placeholders for breaks, walks, or daydreaming to reduce fatigue

-- Share your setup — The Weelplanner subreddit is full of inspiring layouts and templates
+- Share your setup on our online community — Weelplanner subreddit

 Build your day with care, not control